Financial Aid Guide for Graduate Students

 Do graduate students qualify for the FAFSA?

 Graduate students may qualify for many types of financial aid, including scholarships, grants, and fellowships.
 The FAFSA is required for many scholarships and grants.
-It is important for graduate students to file the FAFSA in a timely manner each year.
-This will ensure that the student's income information is on file when it is needed.
+It is important for graduate students to file the FAFSA on time each year.
+This will ensure that your income information is on file when it is needed.

 What is the maximum financial aid limit for graduate students?